Vote — Feb 12, 2016 11:49 a.m.

 GovTrack Insider, our Kickstarter-backed work to summarize bills in Congress, has resumed.
 Here’s what we’ve been up to:

 Aug 3, 1989

 This bill was introduced on August 3, 1989, in a previous session of Congress, but was not enacted.

 Representative for Indiana's 3rd congressional district

-The “H.R.” in “H.R.
-3114” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+3114”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 There have been no roll call votes related to this bill.

 Civic Impulse.
 (2016).
 H.R.
 3114 — 101st Congress: To amend the Federal Election Campaign Act of 1971 to increase the limitation applicable to ....
 Retrieved from https://www.govtrack.us/congress/bills/101/hr3114